SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     * Select some code and right click, choosing to run in a interactive window (where you can interact with the results like in a jupyter notebook)

-Thats, the basic of using VScode.
+That's, the basic of using VScode.
 We recommend highly that you revisit [this tutorial](https://code.visualstudio.com/docs/python/python-tutorial) during the course when we get to topics such as debugging and version control which VScode can help with.